 You can get into the test centre in a wheelchair

 Pass rates are always an area of interest for most learner drivers—which is why we’ve got a few on hand to impress you.
 Did you know that the current average pass rate in the UK is 47%?
 For learners in the North West, this stands almost the same at 47.3%.
-But what about Garston (Speke)?
+Curious about Garston Speke?
+It was active for only one year...

-With pass rates from only 2017 onward, it’s difficult to truly gauge how learners find driving at Garston (Speke) test centre.
-That being said, as long as you practice and complete your driving lessons, you should be more than prepared for your test.
+You shouldn't take pass rates too seriously—it's your own ability that will affect the outcome of your practical.
+As long as you practice and complete your driving lessons, you should be more than prepared for your test.

+Regardless of which test centre you head to, the format will remain the same.
 Once you’re done with your driving course, you should be all ready to go with your practical test.
-All you need to do on the day itself is:
+All you need to do on the day itself is get to your test centre 10 minutes early, with your provisional licence.
+Your practical will then proceed with:

 Fortunately, you won’t have to wait long to get the results for your practical.
+The examiner will tell you the verdict and give you a feedback sheet.
 If your hard work has paid off and you pass, you’ll get your long-awaited test pass certificate.
 You’ll also have the option to send off for that brand new licence.
-If you’re still a little rough around the edges and you didn’t quite pass, you’ll be given a feedback sheet showing you where you went wrong.
-In all, expect to be at the centre for around 40 minutes.
-Worried about getting back home?
-Your instructor will typically take you back afterwards.

 Sometimes it can take a few tries to get something right—that can certainly be the case for learner drivers.
 Some learners take a bit longer to iron out their bad habits, so don’t be too worried if you don’t pass the first time around.

-PassMeFast can take everything out of your hands entirely by booking the practical test for you as soon as two weeks later—after the 10 working day limit.
+PassMeFast can take everything out of your hands entirely by booking the practical test for you in no time at all.
 You can even opt to take more tuition to make sure you’ve gotten rid of all those bad habits.
-Got questions?
-That’s fine—read up on our crash course guide.
-If you’d prefer to talk to us directly, you can contact us via our website or give us a ring on 0333 123 4949.
+To get booked in simply contact us via our website or give us a ring on 0333 123 4949.

 If you’d rather get on the road as soon as possible, you might want to avoid traditional hourly lessons and instead opt for an intensive or semi-intensive course.
 With our experienced instructors you can fit everything around your schedule as you see fit.
 Our fast-track practical tests also mean that you can take your practical sooner than you normally would—avoiding those much despised long DVSA waiting times!